vEnhance/web.evanchen.cc/input/otis.md

   alt="Calvin and Hobbes comic from Sept 21, 1992." />
 </a>

-OTIS is a proof-based olympiad training program.
+OTIS (officially _OTIS Math LLC_) is a proof-based olympiad training program.
 (Students not yet ready for proofs may be interested in [my list of mentors and programs](mentors.html).)